zoopx-labs/zpx-lp-vault/README.md

 ## License & contact

-- License: see repository top-level license files.
+- License: See the repository top-level license files (MIT / Apache as applicable).
+- Maintained by: ZoopX Labs — https://github.com/zoopx-labs
-- Contact: repo maintainers; for security disclosures use the repository's GitHub security contact.
+- Security disclosures: Please use the repository's GitHub security contact and responsible disclosure process.

+For general inquiries or partnership requests, contact maintainers via the GitHub repo or email security@zoopx.xyz (preferred for security reports).

 ## References